The best phone plans with student discounts

 con Like Telstra, the mobile plan discount expires after 12 months and doesn’t apply to handset payments.

 Optus recently upgraded its student-friendly offering.
 It used to be that students signing up for a SIM-only plan could score a 10% discount.
-Now, they get an extra 50GB of monthly data on top of that.
-As far as student discounts go, the value is clear to see and doesn't invited too many terms and conditions to the party.
+Sometimes, they'd get an extra 50GB of monthly data on top of that.

-To get in on the action, all you have to do is enter your student email at their Student Hub, then apply the promo code they email you at checkout.
+To get in on the action, you must enter your student email at their Student Hub, then apply the promo code they email you at checkout.
 Too easy.

-Fortunately, Optus' student savings promotion doesn't just apply to selected mobile plans.
-From time to time, you can also save on selected home internet plans with the telco.
+Optus' student savings promotion doesn't just apply to selected mobile plans.
+From time to time, you can also save on select home internet plans with the telco.

 If you're in the market for a 4G internet plan with a student discount, check out the widget below for a round-up of popular Optus 4G Home Internet plans to consider.
 Just remember to enter the promo code you got from Optus following the instructions above when you're signing up.